Legal Advice for Compensation Insurance Claims & TPD Payouts

 To do this, you will need evidence to support your claim, including:

-• Medical treatment reports and expert assessments
+• Medical reports and expert assessments

 • Photos and video of the accident scene